 How to Begin the Process of Abandonment: Form I-407

 If you decide to abandon your US residence, the first step is completing Form I-407, “Record of Abandonment of Lawful Permanent Resident Status.”

 This form is fairly straightforward.
-You will provide your name and legal resident address information, Green Card (Form I-551) information, location from where you are submitting the form (outside the US in-person, outside of the US by mail, or at a port of entry into the US).
-You must also provide the USCIS Online Account Number if have previously filed an application, petition, or request using the USCIS online filing system.
+You will first provide your name and legal resident address information, Green Card (Form I-551) information, and the location from where you are submitting the form (outside the US in-person or by mail, or at a port of entry into the US).
+You must also provide your USCIS Online Account Number if you have previously filed an application, petition, or request using the USCIS online filing system.

-Other important information required includes your country of birth or nationality, the date of your last departure from the US, a mailing address abroad, and your reasons for abandoning lawful permanent resident status.
+Other important information that you must input includes your country of birth or nationality, the date of your last departure from the US, a mailing address abroad, and your reasons for abandoning lawful permanent resident status.

 Where to File

 You may submit Form I-407 in person or by mail to a location with a USCIS international field office.
 Once you’ve completed the form, you must be sure to sign it since the USCIS will not accept unsigned forms.